Malaysia renews Lynas operating licence for 10 years

 Lynas shares rose as much as 7 per cent to A$20.30 in early trade – their highest level since October 2025 – even as the broader ASX 200 benchmark fell about 0.5 per cent, according to Reuters.

-The renewal follows years of scrutiny in Malaysia over radiation concerns linked to naturally occurring radioactive substances associated with rare-earth processing.
+The renewal follows years of scrutiny in Malaysia over radiation concerns linked to naturally occurring radioactive substances associated with rare-earths processing.
 Malaysia had previously granted an extension until March 2026, Reuters reported.

 Navigate Asia in